Obtaining an ISBN or an ISSN

 - conference proceedings

 - research reports and other reports, providing they are one off and not intended to be updated or issued regularly (e.g. annual reports should obtain an ISSN)

 - audio CDs/CR-ROMs

 - educational/instructional films

 Within each category there are eligible and ineligible materials set down by the ISBN Agency.
 For full details see the International ISBN Agency Users' Manual.

-The Library's Research Support Services team can allocate ISBNs for University of Newcastle publications.
+The Library's Scholarly Publishing team can allocate ISBNs for University of Newcastle publications.
 To qualify for an ISBN from the University, the publication must:

 - Be produced by current staff and/or students of the University of Newcastle

 - Be an eligible material as outlined by the ISBN agency*